-To start, she created a collaborative partnership between the Houston Food Bank and Dr. Shreela Sharma, an expert in nutrition and a professor of epidemiology at UTHealth School of Public Health, and they launched the program now known as Brighter Bites.
+To start, she created a collaborative partnership with Dr. Shreela Sharma, an expert in nutrition and a professor of epidemiology at UTHealth School of Public Health, and they launched the program now known as Brighter Bites.

 The Partnership for a Healthier America (PHA) recently named Brighter Bites the winner of the 2018 PHA Impact Award.
 In 2016, Brighter Bites won the Texas Health Champion Award.